embeddedinn/embeddedinn.github.io/_pages/CV.md

 *January 2011 - February 2013*

 **Bachelor of Technology, Electronics and Communication Engineering**
-*Amrita Vishwa Vidyapeetham, Kollam, India*
+*Amrita Vishwa Vidyapeetham, Kerala, India*
 *May 2005 - May 2009*

 ## EMPLOYMENT HISTORY